wattdepot/wattdepot/docs/overview/domainmodel.md

 Measured Values are different from Measurements.
 Measurements are the "raw data" in WattDepot.
 For example, a Collector may obtain a power measurement from a Sensor every 10 seconds.

-Unfortunately, WattDepot clients often want to know the value of a measurement at a specific timestamp regardless of whether or not a Collector has obtained a Measurement at that time or not.
+Unfortunately, WattDepot clients often want to know a value at a specific timestamp regardless of whether or not a Collector has obtained a Measurement at that timestamp.
 For example, a client might want a visualization that shows the power being consumed by a building every hour on the hour.

 For this use case, WattDepot provides Measured Values.
 Measured Values differ from Measurements in that WattDepot will interpolate in the cases where there does not exist a Measurement corresponding to the precise timestamp requested by the client.
 (In real life, this is the case virtually all of the time).